-Early theory works on coupled \sts qubits \cite{Klinovaja2012,Wardrop2014,Li2012,Levy2002,Mehl2014b} have considered single- and two-qubit gates separately, or equivalently assumed exchange coupling that can be fully switched off, while more recent work also includes residual interqubit coupling \cite{Buterakos2018, Buterakos2018a}.
-These are based on simplified models well suited for conceptual insight.
+Early theory works on \sts qubits \cite{Klinovaja2012,Wardrop2014,Li2012,Levy2002,Mehl2014b} considered single- and two-qubit gates, where the interqubit exchange coupling can be fully switched off.
+More recent work also includes residual interqubit coupling \cite{Buterakos2018, Buterakos2018a}.
+All of these are based on simplified models well suited for conceptual insight.
 They consider either Coulomb or exchange coupling but not both at the same time.
-For a significantly higher level of realism, we now include both coupling mechanisms simultaneously, as well as other experimentally relevant effects.
-We develop experimentally realistic pulse sequences for single-qubit gates and a controlled-not (CNOT) gate that account for residual interqubit couplings.
+For a significantly higher level of realism, we now include both coupling mechanisms and other experimentally relevant effects simultaneously.
+We develop experimentally realistic pulse sequences for single-qubit gates and a CNOT gate, accounting for residual interqubit couplings.
 Their average gate fidelities range from 99.69\% to 99.90\% in GaAs and from 99.95\% to 99.99\% in Si devices (with vanishing magnetic field noise).
 With 99.90\% in GaAs and 99.99\% in Si, the CNOT fidelity is one to two orders of magnitude better than any experimental result on spin qubits to date.
-We also investigate how these fidelities scale with the noise strengths and manipulation time, and find a straightforward scaling law allowing our results to be adapted to different device parameters.
+We investigate how these fidelities scale with the noise strengths and manipulation time, and find straightforward scaling laws for adapting our results to different device parameters.

-Our model includes all effects which we expect to be relevant in a realistic setting in a way that has been shown to predict achievable gate fidelities within a factor two for single-qubit gates \cite{unpub}.
-These include interqubit Coulomb coupling, the finite dynamic range of interqubit exchange coupling, electric and magnetic noise with realistic noise spectra, finite pulse rise times and other constraints arising from hardware capabilities.
-To consider these effects we use a simulation-based approach that constrains the search space only to the extent imposed by hardware limitations.
-Since this method can be expected to yield the best possible fidelities achievable for the model at hand, we expect that such a comprehensive treatment is of high value for reliably predicting the performance of specific quantum-computing platforms.
-Thus, our results provide a complete recipe for high-fidelity control of \sts qubits that is directly applicable to two-qubit experiments with current technology.
+We incorporate all effects relevant to a realistic setting in a way that has been shown to predict achievable gate infidelities within a factor two for single-qubit gates \cite{Cerfontaine2019ex}.
+Our model includes interqubit Coulomb coupling, the finite dynamic range of interqubit exchange coupling, electric and magnetic noise with realistic noise spectra, finite pulse rise times and other hardware constraints.
+We use a simulation-based approach, constraining our numerical search for pulse sequences only to the extent imposed by hardware limitations.
+Since this method can be expected to yield the best possible fidelities for the model at hand, we expect that such a comprehensive treatment is of high value for predicting the performance of specific quantum-computing platforms.
+Because our results are directly applicable to current experiments, they provide a complete recipe for high-fidelity control of \sts qubits.